generalui/redwood-stripe/part5/readme.md

 ## Display sellers' payouts

-Let's create a seller page where we will see the purchase linked to this seller and be able to transfer the funds from the connected account to the seller's bank account.
+Let's create a seller page where we will see the purchase linked to this seller.

 ```
 yarn rw g page SellerAdmin